OUR PARISH - LITURGY SCHEDULE AND SERVICES

 Abstinence from meat is to be observed by all Catholics 14 years and older on all Fridays of Lent.

-By the threefold discipline of fasting, almsgiving, and prayer, the church keeps Lent from Ash Wednesday until the evening of Holy Thursday.
+By the threefold discipline of fasting, almsgiving, and prayer, the Church keeps Lent from Ash Wednesday until the evening of Holy Thursday.
 All of the faithful and the catechumens should undertake serious practice of these three traditions.
 Failure to observe penitential days totally or a substantial number of such days must be considered serious.

 -----------------------------------------------------